Skip to main content

 Custom domains are available on paid plans.

-You can serve your status page from your own domain (e.g. status.example.com).
+Serve your status page from your own domain (e.g. status.example.com).
 Apex domains are not supported — use a subdomain.
-To set up a custom domain:

 1. Enter your domain in the status page settings